rishops/planventure/planventure-api/PROMPTS.md

 ## Step 1: Project Setup
 ### Prompts to Configure Flask with SQLAlchemy

-Open Copilot Chat and type:
+Open GCA chat and type:
 ```
-@workspace Update the Flask app with SQLAlchemy and basic configurations
+Update the Flask app with SQLAlchemy and basic configurations
 ```

-When the code is generated, click "Apply in editor" to update your `app.py` file.
+When the code is generated, click "Accept (WriteFile)" to update your `app.py` file.

 ### Update Dependencies

-In Copilot Chat, type:
+In GCA chat, type:
 ```
 update requirements.txt with necessary packages for Flask API with SQLAlchemy and JWT
 ```